 At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 156 countries with more than 295,371 people who are dedicated to delivering quality in assurance, advisory and tax services.
+We're a network of firms in 152 countries with more than 327,000 people who are dedicated to delivering quality in assurance, advisory and tax services.
 We're committed to driving a strong culture of quality and excellence that's core to our purpose.

 In June 2021, we unveiled The New Equation, PwC's landmark global strategy which responds to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics and the continuing effects of the COVID-19 pandemic.
 The New Equation is based on analysis of global trends and thousands of conversations with clients and stakeholders.
 It builds on more than a decade of sustained revenue growth and continued investment.
 The New Equation focuses on two interconnected needs that clients face in the coming years.
 The first is to build trust, which has never been more important, nor more difficult.
 The second is to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.
-For more information on The New Equation, please see https://www.pwc.com/gx/en/.